 Fire and Smoke Detection: Early detection of heat and smoke is critical to extinguishing fires with minimum damage to historic resources.
 Very early response/detection systems can eliminate the need for suppression systems.
 This is not a common practice, and careful coordination with the relevant Authority having Jurisdiction is required.
 See also Technical Preservation Guideline 3.1—Fire Safety Retrofitting , U.S. General Services Administration, Public Buildings Service, 2001.
 This publication provides guidance on location of detection devices unobtrusively.

 Fire Suppression Systems: The purpose of fire suppression systems is to cover all surfaces evenly.
 However, this can result in damage to historic finishes.
 Evaluate fire loads to determine appropriate protection.
 Use computer modeling to identify high-risk areas.
 Select and locate fire suppression systems to minimize water and subsequent mold damage to historic fabric.
 Alternative suppression systems such as dry systems (where lines are not filled with water), mist systems, and time delay with alarms prior to activation, help reduce water damage.
 Halon has been phased out, so the designer should specify a currently acceptable substitute for Halon as required.
 Careful and sensitive installation of suppression systems is critical to the preservation of the character of historic spaces.
-See the WBDG Secure/Safe—Plan for Fire Protection.
+See the WBDG Secure/Safe—Fire Protection.

 Operational Considerations: Include operational and management solutions for life safety and historic preservation when designing the systems.
 Ensure that staff and occupants are trained to respond promptly and summon additional resources in event of an emergency situation.